Teaching Life Skills Through Strength & Conditioning

 Being able to understand what is good or bad, beneficial or harmful, appropriate or not, is something that we all are still learning.
 Through trial and error, we develop new wisdom that can be crucial as we further develop as individuals.

-Wisdom will be taught during competitive and self-competitive games as well as through discussions about previously learned performance pillars.
+Wisdom will be taught during competitive and self-competitive games as well as through discussions about previously learned core values and foundations.

 Knowledge of & finding joy in a current situation

-We live in a world of chaos filled with technology and other things that are competing for our attention.
+We live in a world of technology and other material things that are competing for our attention.
 So much so, that we often forget about where we are!
 Overwhelmed, crunched for time, and we never seem to have an opportunity to simply be aware of the amazing world we live in.

 Nature is the performance pillar tied to awareness, in which we will discuss our local environment, other environments across the globe, and of course, the many benefits we can receive simply by spending more time outdoors, whether it's hot or cold.